 - (c) Less-lethal Wireless Stun Projectile System for Immobilizing a Target by Neuro-Muscular Disruption: This issued patent describes the process by which the WEP operates with its attachment system to halt a target through a neuro-muscular-disruption system. - (d) Autonomous Operation of a Less-lethal Projectile: This patent describes a motion sensing system within the WEP.
 The sensor will monitor movement of the target and enable the electrical output until the target is subdued.
-The electrical pulse is programmed for an exact time-frame to specifications of the user.
+The electrical pulse is programmed for an exact time-frame to specifications of the user. - (e) Projectile: This invention relates to a non-lethal projectile to be fired using a paintball gun, and more particularly, but not exclusively, to an aerodynamic non-lethal projectile which is used for marking, inhibiting or administering medicinal or other chemical substances to live targets. - (f) Payload carrying arrangement for a non-lethal projectile: This Provisional patent relates to the process of carrying liquid and powder payloads in the head of the BIP munitions that upon impact release from the head and are dispersed upon the target.

-Provisional Patent & Trademark:
+Trademark:

-- (e) Payload carrying arrangement for a non-lethal projectile: This Provisional patent relates to the process of carrying liquid and powder payloads in the head of the BIP munitions that upon impact release from the head and are dispersed upon the target. - (f) A trademark for the 'BIP' trade name has been issued from the United States Patent and Trademark Office under the number Reg.
+(g) A trademark for the 'BIP' trade name has been issued from the United States Patent and Trademark Office under the number Reg.
 No. 5,339,826.